 This process is critical as it not only shapes your communications strategy but also provides insights and opportunities to develop a competitive differentiation.

 The way customers research and make purchase decisions has dramatically changed over the past decade.
 The internet has been the catalyst for this change; customers are now making purchasing decisions well before they interact with your company.
 They will have conducted research and often short-listed, even selected the supplier, before making their interest known to the company.

 This change has dramatically altered the methodologies used when marketing in a business-to-business environment and has given rise to content marketing as a formidable strategy.
-The digital marketer’s use of content marketing implies that companies provide useful and meaningful information via the internet that attracts customers to their websites where they can track and nature the customer lifecycle via marketing automation tools.
+The digital marketer’s use of content marketing implies that companies provide useful and meaningful information via the internet that attracts customers to their websites, where they can track and nurture the customer lifecycle via marketing automation tools.

 The customer buying cycle

 Understanding your customer’s buying cycle is critical to leveraging maximum profitability from all available segments.
 Knowing when customers identify a need through to when and where the first purchase is made, including subsequent purchases, is critical.
 Once this data has been identified, marketing strategies can be optimised to maximise impact and produce increased revenue.

 The customer buying cycle varies between industries, although if identified correctly will produce increased revenue and referrals due to enhanced loyalty.